KyleGough/sudoku/README.md

 ##### Datasets

-Datasets of different Sudoku puzzles were tested against the solution in order to test completeness, speed and efficiency.
+Datasets of different Sudoku puzzles were tested against the solver in order to test completeness, speed and efficiency.

-- [Gordon Royle's list of all known 17-clue Sudoku puzzles][2]
+- [Gordon Royle's list of all currently known 17-clue minimal Sudoku puzzles][2]
-  - 17 clues (initial numbers on the grid) is the minimum number of clues any Sudoku can have whilst maintaining a unique solution.
+  - 17 clues (initial numbers on the grid) is the minimum number of clues any Sudoku can have such that it has a unique solution.
   - ~~Currently the goal is to achieve 90+% accuracy across the whole set by implementing new strategies.~~
-  - Testing all 49,151 puzzles is time-consuming, so a subset of 1000 of these puzzles are used for continual testing purposes.
+  - Testing all 49,151 puzzles repeatedly is time-consuming, so a subset of 1000 of these puzzles are used for continual testing purposes.
+Testing of all 49,151 is performed when relevant milestones are reached.
-  - This dataset will be used as the primary benchmark dataset.
+  - This dataset will be used as the primary benchmark as the dataset contains a wide range of puzzle difficulties.

 - [1 million Simple Sudoku games][1]
   - All Sudokus in this dataset are simple (require only solo candidate and hidden candidate to solve).
-  - The solver successfully solves 100% of the Sudokus in this dataset.
+  - The solver successfully solves 100% of the Sudoku in this dataset.
-  - A subset of 1000 of these puzzles are used to check for errors.
+  - A subset of 1000 of these puzzles are used to check for errors during development.